ucdavis/hpccf-docs/docs/backups/index.md

 ## FAQ

+### What is the difference between a backup and an archive?

+An archive is an off-system copy of the data that mirrors what exists in your `BACKED-UP/` directory.
+There is no history, so if a file is deleted in production, it will be removed from the archive overnight.
+A backup has history, so if you delete a file today, it will exist in the backup until it expires due to your snapshot keep schedule.

 ### Where is the backup server located?

-The backup server is located in the [Academic Surge](https://maps.app.goo.gl/4Xj6HUaBeVRUZyuT9) building, so it is outside the Campus Data Center, but still on-campus.
+The backup server is located in the [Academic Surge](https://maps.app.goo.gl/4Xj6HUaBeVRUZyuT9) building.
+It is outside the Campus Data Center but still on campus, so we do **not** provide an off-site backup.
 This may be important for certain grant requirements.

 ### What happens if the backup server is also destroyed?

-At this point, the data would be permanently lost.
+At that point, the data would be permanently lost.
 HPC@UCD does **not** replicate the backup data to any off-site location(s).

 ### Can the backup system back up symlinks?